 Residency for Tuition

 Some non-residents may qualify to have the out-of-state portion of their tuition waived.
 It is imperative that students understand that the waiver is temporary and does not grant in-state residency.
-If the waiver expires, or is lost, the tuition bill will reflect the full non-resident amount if residency has not otherwise been established.
+If it expires, or is lost, the tuition bill will reflect the full non-resident amount if residency has not otherwise been established.